5-HO-DiPT

 5-HO-DiPT, also known as 5-hydroxy-N,N-di-iso-propyltryptamine, is a tryptamine derivative which acts as a serotonin receptor agonist.
 It is primarily known as a metabolite of the better known psychoactive drug 5-MeO-DiPT, but 5-HO-DiPT has also rarely been encountered as a designer drug in its own right.
 Tests in vitro show 5-HO-DiPT to have high serotonin 5-HT_{2A} receptor affinity and good selectivity over the serotonin 5-HT_{1A} receptor, while being more lipophilic than the related drug bufotenine (5-HO-DMT), which produces primarily peripheral effects.

 Chemistry

 Analogues

-Analogues of 5-HO-DiPT include diisopropyltryptamine (DiPT), 4-HO-DiPT (iprocin), 4-AcO-DiPT (ipracetin), 5-MeO-DiPT, bufotenin (5-HO-DMT), 5-AcO-DMT, 5-HO-DET, 5-HO-DPT, and α-methylserotonin (5-HO-AMT), among others.
+Analogues of 5-HO-DiPT include diisopropyltryptamine (DiPT), 4-HO-DiPT (iprocin), 4-AcO-DiPT (ipracetin), 5-MeO-DiPT, bufotenin (5-HO-DMT), 5-AcO-DMT, 5-HO-MET, 5-HO-DET, 5-HO-DPT, and α-methylserotonin (5-HO-AMT), among others.